bluecocoon/courses/cs102/syllabus-and-calendar.md

 	- JDBC Drivers
 	- Using Mysql through Java.
 - **Sunday**
-	- Using DBMS in thier project
+	- Using DBMS in their project
 	- Refactoring to replace files with DBMS (DAO layer)

 - *Backend Prep*